Anthony Lamb (botanist): Career

-A species of the orchid genus Dendrobium, found in Sabah and described in 2016, has been named Dendrobium Lambii in his honour.
+A species of the orchid genus Dendrobium, found in Sabah and described in 1983, has been named Dendrobium lambii J.J.Wood in his honour.
 The New Zealand Native Group has recognized the work he has done over the years in 2016 for the Orchids of Borneo.
+Dipodium lambii O'Byrne was described in 2017 based on a collection by Lamb.

+Personal life and death

+Lamb was married to Datin Anthea Phillipps, and they had two children.
+He died in Kota Kinabalu on 31 January 2024, at the age of 86.